corvusdeinanis/cuddlyspaceship/content/Remote Administration System.md

 ---
-dg-publish: true
 title: "Remote Administration System"
 tags: ['cloudcomputing']
 date: 2023-03-14
 ---

-# What is it?
+# What is It?
 tools and mechanisms and GUI for

-# Two kinds of portals
+# Two Kinds of Portals
 Usage and Administration -
 Self-Service Portal -

-# Architecture of remote  administration system
+# Architecture of Remote Administration System

-# Usage of remote administration system
+# Usage of Remote Administration System
 tasks -
 configuring and setting up cloud services provisioning and releasing IT resource for an on-demand cloud services monitoring QoS

 # User Interface provided
 proprietary
 own front end

 # Primary Job
 enable users to access their data from any device or location provides increased security and privacy

 # Use of Remote Administration System
 monitor employee activity. manage customer relationships, etc